Short-Term Feelings of Sadness After Having a Baby (Postpartum Baby Blues): What to Know

 • Try to think of positive things in your life.

-• Take over-the-counter and prescription medicines only as told by your provider.
+• Take your medicines only as told.

 • Keep all follow-up visits after your baby is born.
 Your provider needs to check on your health after birth.